apurbapokharel/CSCE-5210/Assignment 1/README.md

     * Has just the pickup and dropoff node info stored in the class

 4. Agent
-    * The brains of th entire operation.
+    * The brains of the entire operation.
-    * Has array that stores all the cars and customer objects.
+    * Has an array that stores all the cars and customer objects.
-    * An index (the actual array index) is used to refer to this cars and customers in the codebase.
+    * An index (the actual array index) is used to refer to these cars and customers in the codebase.
-    For Example: car at index 0 in the car_array will be referred to by index 0 all over the code.
+    For Example: a car at index 0 in the car_array will be referred to by index 0 all over the code.
     Similarly, customer has the same rule.
-    * The Car object creation and customer object creation are done by the agent as per specified by us in the main function.
+    * The Car object creation and customer object creation are done by the agent as specified by us in the main function.
-    * The request for picking up new customer, selecting car based on shortest distance as well as the current capacity is handled here in the agent.
+    * The request for picking up new customers, and selecting a car based on the shortest distance as well as the current capacity is handled here by the agent.
     * The process of updating the wait queue based on the distance to the nearest customer is done here as well.
-    * Picking up and droping off the customer are done by the agent.
+    * Picking up and dropping off the customer is done by the agent.

-# The birds eye pseudocode
+# The bird's eye pseudocode

 1. Generate the cars and graph as needed.

-2. In the time simulation (the for loop), add another for loop to handle the no. of requests in a minute.
-For example: If for 200 ticks, a request of 5 customer per tick is needed then.
+2. In the time simulation (the for loop), add another for loop to handle the number of requests in a minute.
+For example: If for 200 ticks, a request of 5 customers per tick is needed then.

 ```
 for i in range(200):
     for j in range(5):
         processNewCustomerRequest()
-        // move ahead with assignment and pickup dropoff as necessary after this
+        //Move ahead with the assignment and pickup dropoff as necessary after this
         moveAllCars()
-        // this method will contain all the logic with car assignment, pickup, dropoff and selecting the cars next node/destination.
+        //This method will contain all the logic with car assignment, pickup, dropoff, and selecting the car's next node/destination.
 ```

-3. At the end check if all customers who have made a request before cutoff time, have been served.
-If not runn an additional tick simulation to complete them.
+3. At the end check if all customers who have requested before the cutoff time, have been served.
+If not run an additional tick simulation to complete them.

 4. Output the average distances and average trip as necessary.

 # Customer Generation Pseudocode

-1. A random pick_up point is generated using random package.
+1. A random pick_up point is generated using the random package.
 2. Another random drop_off point is generated using the same package and is accepted as long as pick_up != drop_off

 # The scheduling Pseudocode